Reviewable/firecrypt/README.md

-# firecrypt &mdash; transparent encryption for Firebase
+# firecrypt &mdash; transparent at-rest AES encryption for Firebase

-(See also [`firecrypt-tools`](https://github.com/pkaminski/firecrypt/tree/master/tools) for related utilities.)
+First: this library only makes sense if your clients sit behind a firewall, or if you control who can get an account and anonymous users don't need to access encrypted data.
+Otherwise, the encryption key will be public defeating the whole point.

 This library monkey-patches the Firebase JavaScript SDK (currently only version 2.4.2) to automatically encrypt and decrypt keys and values of your choosing using AES-SIV.
 Almost everything just works, except that `startAt` and `endAt` queries on encrypted data would produce randomly ordered results and so are forbidden.  `equalTo` queries will work fine, however, since a given plaintext value will always encrypt to the same ciphertext &mdash; but it will also let an attacker know if any two values are equal, even if they don't know what they are.